 Microsoft has deprecated PowerShell 2.0 and is discontinuing support for it.
 As a consequence, current Windows MID Servers require the minimum PowerShell version 3.0, and supports versions up to PowerShell 5.1.
-Versions prior to Orlando required the minimum PowerShell version 2.0.
-If you are upgrading to Orlando, make sure PowerShell meets this new minimum requirement.
+Versions prior to New York required the minimum PowerShell version 2.0.
+If you are upgrading to New York or Orlando, make sure PowerShell meets this new minimum requirement.
 MID Servers with Windows 2008 Service Pack 2, Windows 2008R2 Service Pack 1, and every later version of Windows will have PowerShell 3.0 (or later) installed on it.

 For more information from Microsoft on the PowerShell 2.0 deprecation, see their blog post.